greatest-ape/aquatic/README.md

 #### Prometheus

 Exporting [Prometheus](https://prometheus.io/) metrics is supported.

-Activate the prometheus endpoint in the configuration file:
+Activate the endpoint in the configuration file:

 ##### aquatic_udp